Subgraph Games in the Semi-Random Graph Process and Its Generalization to Hypergraphs: Abstract

 \section{Abstract}

 The semi-random graph process is a single-player game that begins with an empty graph on $n$ vertices.
 In each round, a vertex $u$ is presented to the player independently and uniformly at random.
-The player then adaptively selects a vertex $v$ and adds the edge $uv$ to the graph.
-For a fixed monotone graph property, the objective of the player is to force the graph to satisfy this property with high probability in as few rounds as possible.
+The player then responds by selecting a vertex $v$ and adds the edge $uv$ to the graph.
+For a fixed (monotone) increasing graph property, the player's objective is to force the graph to satisfy this property with high probability in as few rounds as possible.

-We focus on the problem of constructing a subgraph isomorphic to an arbitrary, fixed graph $G$.
-Let $\omega = \omega(n)$ be any function tending to infinity as $n \to \infty$.
-In~\cite{beneliezer2019semirandom} it was proved that asymptotically almost surely one can construct $G$ in less than $n^{(d-1)/d} \omega$ rounds where $d \ge 2$ is the degeneracy of $G$.
-It was also proved that the result is sharp for $G = K_{d+1}$, that is, asymptotically almost surely it takes at least $n^{(d-1)/d} / \omega$ rounds to create $K_{d+1}$.
-Moreover, the authors of \cite{beneliezer2019semirandom} conjectured that their general upper bound is sharp for all graphs $G$.
-We prove this conjecture here.
+We focus on the problem of constructing a subgraph isomorphic to an arbitrary, fixed graph $H$.
+In~\cite{beneliezer2019semirandom}, it was proved that asymptotically almost surely one can construct $H$ in $t$ rounds, for any $t\gg n^{(d-1)/d}$ where $d \ge 2$ is the degeneracy of~$H$.
+It was also proved that this result is sharp for $H = K_{d+1}$ and conjectured that it is so for all graphs $H$.
+We prove this conjecture, and the conjecture's generalization to a semi-random $s$-uniform hypergraph process for every $s\ge2$.

-We also consider a natural generalization of the process to $s$-uniform hypergraphs, the semi-random hypergraph process in which $r \ge 1$ vertices are presented at random, and the player then selects $s-r \ge 1$ vertices to form an edge of size~$s$.
-Our results for graphs easily generalize to hypergraphs when $r=1$; the threshold for constructing a fixed $s$-uniform hypergraph $G$ is, again, determined by the degeneracy of $G$.
-However, new challenges are mounting when $r \ge 2$; thresholds are not even known for complete hypergraphs.
-We provide bounds for this family and determine thresholds for some sparser hypergraphs.